logo

 Radiology Technologist Schools and Careers in Maryland

 The colleges and universities in Maryland offer a variety of options for earning a certificate or degree in radiologic technology.
 These options include general radiologic technology as well as specialized technology in areas like medical sonography.
-This guide to radiologic technologist and technician schools in Maryland will help you explore your options.
+This guide to radiologic technologist and technician schools in the state will help you explore your options.
 Maryland also hosts online radiologic technologist and technician programs, which can offer additional flexibility compared to traditional on-campus programs.
 Read about the difference between radiology technologists and radiology technicians.
 Continue learning about radiologic technologist schools in Maryland with our table of rad tech programs, student reviews, career projections for graduates, and more by reading below.

 Quick Facts